PawseySC/shell-hpc/_episodes/08-Extra.md

 Here is a [link](https://www.datacamp.com/community/tutorials/shell-commands-data-scientist) to how to use 8 common Unix commands in Data Science.

 Data used is from [UC Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php).
-Contains many useful datasets to experiment with.
+Specifically [http://archive.ics.uci.edu/ml/datasets/Adult](http://archive.ics.uci.edu/ml/datasets/Adult).
+The repository contains many useful datasets to experiment with.

 ---